 At some point, you may want to add something to your house that has to fit on the outside.
 If you want to do this, you should first check to see if you need to apply for planning permission.

-Many additions or improvements you want to make to the outside of your home can be done without requesting planning permission.
+Many minor additions or improvements you want to make to the outside of your home can be done without requesting planning permission.

 If they meet a set of rules, you can add them without having to apply for it.
 This is called 'permitted development'.

-Permitted development in this case only counts for additions that don't reach out more than a metre from where it is attached on your home.
+Permitted development in this case only counts for additions that do not reach out more than a metre from where it is attached on your home.

 - replacement windows